Cray-HPE/docs-csm/operations/hardware_state_manager/Lock_and_Unlock_Management_Nodes.md

    ```

 1. Lock the BMC of those nodes.
+   > **Note:** The BMC of ncn-m001 typically does not exist in HSM under HSM State Components, and therefore cannot be locked as it does not exist.

    ```bash
    // Remove 'n0' from all of the xnames to get a list of the NodeBMCs that need to be locked. ncn# cray hsm locks lock create --component-ids x3000c0s6b0 --processing-model rigid